open-telemetry/opentelemetry.io/content/en/docs/languages/java/exporters.md

 ### Setup

-Set up an environment in a new directory named `java-simple-app`.
+Set up an environment in a new directory named `java-sample-dice`.
 Inside the directory, create a file named `build.gradle.kts` with the following content:

 {{% alert title="Note" color="info" %}} The example is built using Gradle.
 You